superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 ### Assembling the Pipeline

 Now that we have defined all necessary components, we can assemble our pipeline.
-To review, this includes components for fetching links, converting formats, cleaning and splitting text, embedding documents and queries, retrieving relevant documents, reranking them, building prompts, and finally generating the answer.
+Per above, we need to include components for fetching links, converting formats, cleaning and splitting text, embedding documents and queries, retrieving relevant documents, reranking them, building prompts, and finally generating the answer.

 ```python
 from haystack import Pipeline